How to trade CFDs

 Now your position is live, your profit and loss will move as the underlying market goes up and down.

-You can track market prices; see your profit/loss update in real time and edit, add to or exit your position from your computer, or by using our mobile app.
+You can track market prices; see your profit/loss update in real time and edit, add to or exit your position from your computer, or by using our mobile trading app.

 If you didn’t select a stop or limit before opening the position, then it isn’t too late – you can add them now.
 If you already have exit orders in place, meanwhile, you can move them to reflect changing conditions.

-Alternatively, you can select the 'close position' option within the positions window.
+To close a CFD, you can just select the 'close position' option within the positions window.

 Your net open profit and loss will now be realised and immediately reflected in your account cash balance.
+Your P&L will also automatically be converted to your account’s chosen base currency.

 To calculate your profit or loss manually, just subtract the opening price from the closing price (or the opposite for short positions), then multiply that figure by the size of your position.
 Just remember to take any costs into account.

-What’s the best CFD trading platform?
+What’s the best CFD platform in Singapore?

 Every trader has their own opinion on which platform is best – it all depends on what your specific requirements are.
 It’s often a good idea to try out a few different options to see what works for you.

-Learn more about CFDs vs investing.
+Learn more about TradingView

 What is a CFD account?